facebook/docusaurus/admin/extending-remarkable.md

 ## Creating a Remarkable Extension

-Now that you have a better idea of how parsing/rendering works, we can proceed to create a simple extension that renders heading anchors.
+Now that you have a better idea of how parsing/rendering works, we can proceed to create an extension that renders heading anchors.
 First we need to determine if we need to extend the parser, or the renderer.
 In this case, we're only interested in changing how a heading is rendered to HTML, so we'll just need to override the heading renderers.

 The default heading renderers may look like this (you can refer to the Remarkable source code here):